Charter Schools in Massachusetts: Evaluation

 Charter schools must submit an Accountability Plan that establishes “specific five-year performance objectives to measure the school’s progress and success in raising student achievement, establishing a viable organization, and fulfilling the terms of its charter.”
 No such plan is currently required of traditional district schools unless they are ‘underperforming.’

 The Department of Education conducts also annual site visits for every charter school.
-In addition, after the conclusion of each academic year, a charter school must submit a publicly released Annual Report to the Department of Education that documents the school's most recent activities.
+"In addition, after the conclusion of each academic year, a charter school must submit a publicly released Annual Report to the Department of Education that documents the school's most recent activities.
 This document specifically reports the school's performance record in accordance with the objectives and methods of measuring achievement found in its Accountability Plan.
-Both of these documents, the Accountability Plan and the Annual Report, are unique to charter schools and are not required of traditional public schools in the state.
+Both of these documents, the Accountability Plan and the Annual Report, are unique to charter public schools and are not required of traditional public schools in the state."

 The following are the rules for charter schools in the Commonwealth of Massachusetts: